 Applied Biodiversity Science

-Dr. Penny Langhammer leads the organization’s efforts to identify and promote the conservation of Key Biodiversity Areas.
-She also oversees the work within GWC to assess species for the IUCN Red List.
-As co-chair of the IUCN WCPA-SSC Joint Task Force on Biodiversity and Protected Areas, Penny led the development of A Global Standard for the Identification of Key Biodiversity Areas, for which she received the George Rabb Award for Conservation Innovation from the IUCN Species Survival Commission.
+Dr. Penny Langhammer leads the organization’s Science strategy, including our efforts to identify and promote the conservation of Key Biodiversity Areas (KBA) and assess species for the IUCN Red List of Threatened Species.
+She co-chairs the Technical Working Group of the KBA Partnership committee and led the development of A Global Standard for the Identification of Key Biodiversity Areas on behalf of the IUCN SSC-WCPA Joint Task Force on Biodiversity and Protected Areas.
 Penny has a strong interest in amphibian conservation and also serves as Director of Key Biodiversity Areas for the Amphibian Survival Alliance.

 - Ph.D.
 Biology, Arizona State University.

 - Master of Environmental Management, Duke University.

 Jennifer Luedtke’s current focus is on amphibian conservation.
 Working closely with the IUCN SSC Amphibian Specialist Group, she also holds the position of Global Coordinator of the IUCN SSC Amphibian Red List Authority (ARLA).
 Along with Kelsey Neam (GWC’s Program Officer of IUCN Red List Assessments) and 22 ARLA Regional Coordinators, she leads the second Global Amphibian Assessment—an initiative that is assessing the extinction risk of all known species of frog, toad, salamander and caecilian.

 - B.S. in Environmental Studies, Wheaton College, Illinois.

 - M.A. in Historical and Systematic Theology from Wheaton College, Illinois.